 People can face another issue if they wait until they are in their middle aged to be married for the first time.
-Many appealing members of the opposite sex are wed before they reach the ages of 30 or 35.
-Those who have been single their entire life, then choose to enter into matrimony after they are 40, are often faced with a pool of people who have wed at least once.
+Many appealing members of the opposite sex are wed before they reach the age of 30 or 35.
+Those who have been single their entire life, then choose to be married after they are 40, are often faced with a pool of people who have wed at least once.

 Many teenagers have not developed enough socially, psychologically, and emotionally to handle all the responsibilities and burdens of matrimony, including child rearing, when they are 18 years old or younger.
-Ideally, one should try to get married between the ages of 24 and 30.
+Ideally, one should try to get married between the age of 24 and 30.

 Now, let us tackle your second question concerning the difference in age between a husband and a wife.
 Scripture does not state a rule on this issue, although it highly suggests that Boaz was quite a bit older than Ruth, who had been married before, but had been widowed (Ruth 3:10).
 A Jewish tradition in the Midrash says Boaz was 80 and Ruth 40 at the time they became husband and wife.

-Although scripture seems silent concerning an acceptable gap of years for a man and woman who chooses to be married, the question is whether it is wise to have a large gap.
-Couples with a large gap can easily possess different expectations and assumptions in life that can lead to conflict or boredom if they do not have enough in common mentally and socially.
+Although scripture seems silent concerning an acceptable age gap between a man and woman who chooses to be married, the question is whether it is wise to have a large gap.
+Couples with a large age gap can easily possess different expectations and assumptions in life that can lead to conflict or boredom if they do not have enough in common mentally and socially.